-The results of this paper show that there is great potential to reconstruct the EASM front related precipitation in envi ntally sensitive the semiarid zone in north China by using ring indices over the past 400 years.
-Using Chinese pine (Pinus tabulaeformis) ring-width data, rainfall from February to early-July for Wu Dangzhao region and from February to mid-July for La Madong region, Inner Mongolia, China, were reconstructed.
+The results of this paper show that there is great potential to reconstruct the EASM front related precipitation in environmentally sensitive zone in north China through ring indices over the past 400 years.
+Using Chinese pine (Pinus tabulaeformis)ring-width data, mid-July for La Madong region, Inner Mongolia, China, were reconstructed.
 The explained variances account for 44.3% and 42.7% in the precipitation.
 Many dry or drought and wet years in our reconstructions could be identified in the historical records.